Skip to main navigation Skip to search Skip to main content

-Prashant Khare, Ravi Shekhar, Mladen Karan, Stephen McQuistin, Colin Perkins, Ignacio Castro, Gareth Tyson, Patrick Healey, Matthew Purver
+Prashant Khare, Ravi Shekhar*, Vanja Mladen Karan, Stephen McQuistin*, Colin Perkins*, Ignacio Castro, Gareth Tyson, Patrick G. T. Healey, Matthew Purver*

 Abstract

 Social science and psycholinguistic research have shown that power and status affect how people use language in a range of domains.
-Here, we investigate a similar question in a large, distributed, consensus-driven community – the Internet Engineering Task Force (IETF), a collaborative organisation that develops technical standards for the Internet.
-Our analysis, based on lexical categories (LIWC) and BERT, shows that participants’ levels of influence can be predicted from their email text, and identifies key linguistic differences (e.g., certain LIWC categories, such as WE are positively correlated with high-influence).
-We also identify the differences in language use for the same person before and after becoming influential
+Here, we investigate a similar question in a large, distributed, consensus-driven community with little traditional power hierarchy – the Internet Engineering Task Force (IETF), a collaborative organisation that designs internet standards.
+Our analysis based on lexical categories (LIWC) and BERT, shows that participants’ levels of influence can be predicted from their email text, and identify key linguistic differences (e.g., certain LIWC categories, such as “WE” are positively correlated with high-influence).
+We also identify the differences in language use for the same person before and after becoming influential.

 Original languageEnglish